-Since the winery's founding in 1983, stewardship of the land has been a key principle in our winemaking.
+Since the winery's founding in 1983, stewardship of the land has been a key principle in our winemaking and farming practices.
 Founder Jim Bernau believes Pinot Noir made with consideration for the environment, employees and community simply tastes better.

 In 2011, Founder Jim Bernau was recognized by Salmon-Safe with the very first “Hero of Salmon” award for the implementation of his high impact Salmon-Safe “SIP-SAVE” campaign in print, retail, web and vehicle wraps.